Honolulu Airport

 This is not the first attempt to modernize the shuttle experience at HNL.
 In April 2024, the airport launched the Miki autonomous electric shuttle pilot, featuring four smaller vehicles that each carried up to 11 passengers.
 The concept both sounded and felt futuristic.
 The reality was a tighter capacity and slower throughput than a traditional bus system, however.

 The pilot ended in late 2025 after the manufacturer became insolvent.
-The vehicles were too small to handle real passenger volume, and the novelty wore off quickly once people realized they were still waiting in line.
+The vehicles were very fun but too small to handle real passenger volume, and the novelty wore off quickly once people realized they were still waiting in line.
 Before Miki, electric replacement concepts had surfaced more than once over the years, only to stall or shrink before real deployment.

 The Wiki Wiki fleet has been a known weak point at Honolulu Airport for decades.
 Every few years, there is an announcement that change is on the way.
 Each time, the final product lands somewhere between an upgrade and an unsuccessful patch.